ava-labs/avalanche-docs/docs/quickstart/network-runner.md

 ### RPC server `blobvm` example

-While above we configured and deployed an Ethereum compatible subnet, Avalanche supports deploying your completely custom blockchain, still taking advantage of existing Avalanche infrastructure and its consensus protocol.
+While above we configured and deployed an Ethereum compatible Subnet, Avalanche supports deploying your completely custom blockchain, still taking advantage of existing Avalanche infrastructure and its consensus protocol.

 A custom blockchain requires your custom VM.
 In this tutorial we are going to deploy a custom VM with a Subnet.
 The process is very similar to the `subnet-evm` one, except that the VM is different.
 We will also need the `subnet-cli` tool for this tutorial, check [this](#subnet-cli) for some context.